NiceneNerd/BCML/docs/README.md

 **Option 1: Easy Installer**
 1. Download the latest Windows setup executable release.
 2. Double click and install it like a normal program.
+(Note: I recommend choosing "Install just for me" to prevent permissions issues.)

 **Option 2: PIP**
 1. Download and install Python.
 You **must** use the 64 bit version of Python 3.7 or later.
 The most recent download as of July 2019 is [here](https://www.python.org/ftp/python/3.7.4/python-3.7.4-amd64.exe).
 You also **must** choose the "Add to System PATH" option during installation.